 This breaks down to every Call being worth 1 point, every Email being worth .5 points, every New Lead being worth 6 points, and every Demo Completed being worth 10 points.

 As you can see, there are multiple ways for an employee to achieve a "good" score.
-Your benchmarks and weights aim to guide the employee to success while maintaining realistic flexibility.
+Your targets and weights aim to guide the employee to success while maintaining realistic flexibility.